ChatScript/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

 create full ontologies of verbs, nouns, adjectives, and adverbs, allowing one to match general or idiomatic meanings.

 The system comes with such already defined, you just have to activate it.
-I f you give the command `:build 0` to the chatbot, you will build the underlying ontology and world knowledge of the system.
+If you give the command `:build 0` to the chatbot, you will build the underlying ontology and world knowledge of the system.
 Then you can explore the existing sets.

 In addition to fixed sets (over 1600 of them), the system automatically defines a bunch of